 What Researchers Did

-Researchers conducted a prospective randomized trial with 168 patients who had severe closed-head trauma to evaluate the effect of hyperbaric oxygen therapy (HBOT), administered at 1.5 ATA for one hour every 8 hours over two weeks, on patient outcomes.
+Researchers conducted a prospective randomised trial with 168 patients who had severe closed-head trauma to evaluate the effect of hyperbaric oxygen therapy (HBOT), administered at 1.5 ATA for one hour every 8 hours over two weeks, on patient outcomes.

 What They Found